mpower: An R Package for Power Analysis of Exposure Mixture Studies via Monte Carlo Simulations: Methodology

 \subsection{A general notion of effect size}

 It is not straightforward to set an effect size for nonlinear or complex mean functions.
-For the model $Y = f(X) + \epsilon$ with independent, additive Gaussian noise $\epsilon \sim N(0, \sigma_\epsilon^2)$, we propose using the signal-to-noise ratio as a general proxy to the joint effect size for any mean function.
-It is defined as:
+We propose using the signal-to-noise ratio (SNR) as a general proxy to the joint effect size for any mean function.
+The SNR can be viewed as an estimate for the ratio between the variation in the outcome explained by the true predictors and the variation due to noise.
+For the model $Y = f(X) + \epsilon$ with independent, additive Gaussian noise $\epsilon \sim N(0, \sigma_\epsilon^2)$, it is defined as:

 Fixing either the mean function variance or the noise variance, it is straightforward to scale the other so that a SNR $\gamma$ is achieved.
 We can estimate the variance of any mean function with $\hat{\sigma}_f^2 = \frac{1}{m-1}\sum_{i=1}^m (f(x_i) - \frac{1}{m}\sum f(x_i))^2$, where $x_1,...,x_m$ are i.i.d. realizations of predictors $X$ for a large number $m$.
 The specific calculations are summarized in Algorithm \ref{alg:scale_noise} and \ref{alg:scale_mean}.
 We may extend this measure of effect size to binary or count outcomes using the SNR estimator for generalized linear models (GLM) proposed by \citep{czanner2015snr}.
 The estimator is defined as: